maxbusboom/WirelessIncome/docs/ols_analysis.md

 **Key Finding:** Geography—not income—is the dominant predictor of internet speed.
 The urban-rural divide accounts for speed differences of up to 89 Mbps, while doubling household income yields only ~4 Mbps improvement.
-Population density has an effect comparable toß income.
+Population density has an effect comparable to income.

 ---